apache/accumulo-website/_docs-2/security/kerberos.md

 the generic security service application program interface, is a standard which Kerberos implements.
 In the Java programming language, the language itself also implements GSSAPI which is leveraged by other applications, like Apache Hadoop and Apache Thrift.
-SASL, simple authentication and security layer, is a framework for authentication and and security over the network.
+SASL, simple authentication and security layer, is a framework for authentication and security over the network.
 SASL provides a number of mechanisms for authentication, one of which is GSSAPI.
 Thus, SASL provides the transport which authenticates using GSSAPI that Kerberos implements.

 Kerberos is a very complicated software application and is deserving of much more description than can be provided here.
-An [explain like I`m 5](https://www.roguelynn.com/words/explain-like-im-5-kerberos/) blog post is very good at distilling the basics, while [MIT Kerberos's project page](https://web.mit.edu/kerberos/) contains lots of documentation for users or administrators.
+An [explain like I'm 5](https://www.roguelynn.com/words/explain-like-im-5-kerberos/) blog post is very good at distilling the basics, while [MIT Kerberos's project page](https://web.mit.edu/kerberos/) contains lots of documentation for users or administrators.
 Various Hadoop "vendors" also provide free documentation that includes step-by-step instructions for